Purple-wind-bell/SSRSSContinued/README.txt

 **SSRSS**
-This is a revival of SSRSS. v0.0.3.0
+This is a revival of SSRSS. v0.0.3.1

 This mods is licensed by Creative Commons Attribution-NonCommercial-NoDerivs CC BY-NC-ND

 **Change Log:**

-* Update for latest scatterer v0.0320b
+* Update version file for 1.3.1
-* Few more fixes for RSS and 1.3
-* Removed Volumetric clouds on Venus and Titan until Scatterer can fix its black cloud issue
-* New sun flare
-* Added sun light intensity curve (bodies get darker as they get further from the sun)
-  * If you don't like it, or think its too dark, just delete the SunCurve.cfg in SSRSS/configs
+* Adjusted Scatterer's load and unload distances
+* Adjusted the Sun light curve

 **INSTALL INSTRUCTIONS for SSRSS**
 1. Download Kopernicus:    https://github.com/Kopernicus/Kopernicus/releases